 “An escape across the Pecos River landed him at the heart of the railroad construction boom where tracks from the east were moving at a furious pace (courtesy of Chinese labor) to meet tracks arriving from the west.
 Ever the opportunist, Bean established his Jersey Lilly saloon, helping to stir an already roiling pot of lawlessness, before capturing the position of justice of the peace, permanently securing his place in Texas folklore.
 Today, the Jersey Lilly and the opera house Bean built in honor of his long-distance, unrequited (and one-sided) romance with English singer Lillian Langtry, combine to create the Judge Roy Bean Visitor Center.”

-I liked looking through a few cases of memorabilia, in addition to stepping into the small preserved saloon as the west Texas wind blew through a few cracks.
+I liked looking through the cases of memorabilia, in addition to stepping into the small preserved saloon as the west Texas wind blew through a few cracks.

 Did you use the restroom?